wmde/FundraisingStore/README.md

     docker-compose run --rm app vendor/bin/phpunit

-This library comes with a set up PHPUnit tests that cover all non-trivial code.
-Additionally, code style checks by PHPCS and PHPMD are supported.
-The configuration for all 3 these tools can be found in the root directory.
-You can use the tools in their standard manner, though can run all checks required by our CI by executing `composer ci`.
-To just run tests use `composer test`, and to just run style checks use `composer cs`.
+### Running test and code-style checks with composer
+All committed code is checked by our CI against the unit tests and the coding styleguide.
+The configuration for these tools can be found in the root directory.
+After installation through composer you can either call the tools directly from their location in `vendor/bin` or use the provided `composer` tasks:

+	composer ci   # Run all checks
+	composer cs   # Run style checks
+	composer test # Run unit tests

-Be aware that the concepts of composer as a script runner and containerization do not work together out-of-the-box.
+Be aware that the concepts of composer as a script runner and containerization might not work together out-of-the-box.

 ## Release notes